 Challenge

 As part of the Spotify product design team, you are leading the design team to create the best music app for kids.
 The starting point is the music player UX.
-Focus on the Spotify native app only — your choice on either iOS or Android.3
+Focus on the Spotify web app.

 Constraints